Activities Funding Board (AFB)

 Student Center North 118

-Council for Cultural Activities (CCA) is an umbrella organization providing support to culturally-based student organizations at the University of Houston.
-Their mission is to showcase our diverse student body by hosting signature events, providing students with a true cultural experience.
+Council of Ethnic Organizations (CEO) is an umbrella organization providing support to the ethnic and culturally-based student organizations at the University of Houston.
+Their mission is to showcase our diverse student body by gathering different groups to work together and create events so students can get a true cultural experience.
 There are over 40 active organizations involved with CEO that include culture and/or diversity as part of their organizations purpose or goals.

 Suite 102 of Calhoun Lofts